 Leadership and Management appear to be buzzwords attached to any document in order to increase its impact.
 In the same way that everything needed to be “evidence-based” a decade ago, there is a sense that these terms are just tag-ons for CVs or portfolios and convey very little practical benefit.
 Well, evidence-based medicine is here to stay and pervades all aspects of our practice.
 In the same way, it is likely, although the process is moving more slowly, that these attributes will become fundamental parts of training.
 The current president of the RCPCH in the United Kingdom, Dr. Hilary Cass, is a passionate advocate of trainees becoming more integrated and involved in the delivery of paediatric care (and not just seeing patients!).
 And the recent Keogh report into fourteen failing, struggling trusts identifies that junior doctors are a key part of effecting change.

 Someone else will do it

 The reforms of health services in response to rising demand proposed by the government and the medical colleges throughout the world are likely to result in changes to how departments and units are run.
-An increased focused on value (which requires both an understanding of the quality AND cost of care) will mean paediatricians will need to understand how developing systems will function.
+An increased focus on value (which requires both an understanding of the quality AND cost of care) will mean paediatricians will need to understand how developing systems will function.
 They will need to do this from their first day as a consultant as it will not be possible for a clinical director to do everything themselves.
 As the current generation of trainees begins to work through training pathways, it is likely that these core skills may become key factors at consultant interviews.